Nikolaos-Gkionis/suppliers-design-history/docs/histories/pre-task-list.md

 ![A radio group](/assets/pre-task-list/procedure-type.png "The procedure type radio group")
 <br>

-- This is a dynamic radio group that can have 4 or 5 options depending on previous choises
+- This is a dynamic radio group that can have 4 or 5 options depending on previous choices

 ![A radio group](/assets/pre-task-list/declaration-type.png "The declaration type radio group")
 <br>